Alex-sk-dev/Simplified-Enigma/README.md

 As the real enigma did, this virtual enigma machine uses a list of characters for the encryption.
 If you attempt to use a character which is not in the list, it will break the code.
-Please, refrain from using unsupported characters for this very reason. as for the list itself, here it is:
+Please, refrain from using unsupported characters for this very reason.

+As for the list itself, here it is:
 [" ",".",",","0","1","2","3","4","5","6","7","8","9","$","'",'"',"+","#","!","?","€", "a", "A", "b", "B","c", "C","d", "D","e", "E","f", "F","g", "G","h", "H","i", "I","j", "J","k", "K","l", "L","m", "M","n", "N","o", "O","p", "P","q", "Q","r", "R","s", "S","t", "T","u", "U","v", "V","w", "W","x", "X","y", "Y","z", "Z"]